-Assistant Professor of the Practice in the International Comparative Studies Program
+Assistant Professor of the Practice of the Gender, Sexuality, and Feminist Studies Program

-My current research focuses on the era, and theories, of decolonization in the 20th-century.
+My research focuses on the global networks established through colonial conquest and the ways in which movements for decolonization have utilized, challenged, and/or transformed these networks.
+My first book project is a history of decolonization in 20th-century French India.
 I have researched and written about the colonial, decolonial, and postcolonial relationships between England, France, and India, paying particular attention to how the experiences of the people in the French colonies in India challenged the dominant narrative of Indian independence and the "end" of the colonial era.
-My research shows that the colonial borders the British constructed during their period rule in South Asia were adopted and reinforced by the Indian state, subsuming many movements for post-colonial autonomy that emerged on the ground in French India.
-I also work on the question of how decolonization has shaped modern life in Western Europe, through experiences of postcolonial migrations and global tourism.
-My manuscript in progress, Minor Borders: The Making of Global France and India, seeks to expand understandings of decolonization from an isolated relationship between metropole and colony to a global context.
-I also write about the state and sexual violence, the criminalization of colonized bodies, and the intersections of race, class, caste, and gender in the colonial and post-colonial context.
+My manuscript in progress, Unsettling Utopia: Decolonization, Borders, and Mobility in 20th Century India, shows that the colonial borders the British and French constructed during their rule in South Asia were adopted and reinforced by the Indian state, subsuming many movements for post-colonial autonomy that emerged on the ground in French India.
+The book also looks at questions of how decolonization has shaped modern life in Western Europe as well as in South Asia, through experiences of postcolonial migrations, colonial settlement, and utopian experiments aimed a global place-making.
+New research from my second project on race-mixing and diaspora in South Asia and Europe is forthcoming in the Journal of Women's History, Summer 2019.

 Namakkal, Jessica.
 “Decolonizing Marriage and the Family: The Lives and Letters of Ida, Benoy, and Indira Sarkar.”
 Journal of Women’S History, vol. 31, no. 2, Project Muse, 2019, pp. 124–47.
 Crossref, doi:10.1353/jowh.2019.0017.
 Full Text Open Access Copy